How To Become An Eating Disorder Dietitian: The RDs Guide

 How To Become An Eating Disorder Dietitian

-Registered Dietitians are some of the most important workforces out there.
+Registered Dietitians are some of the most important healthcare workers out there.
 With each passing minute, the public and the scientific community become more and more aware of just how essential nutrition and dietetics are to every aspect of health.
-It’s not just about losing weight or hitting your macros, RDs can change lives through chronic disease management, allergy nutrition counseling, and even eating disorder recovery.
+Our profession is not just about guiding clients toward losing weight or hitting their macros; RDs can change lives through chronic disease management, allergy nutrition counseling, and even eating disorder recovery.
 Yes, you as an RD are POWERFUL!

-When people think of RDs, they often think of someone who makes meal plans or helps you stay on a certain diet plan.
-However, it’s SO much more than that—especially when we’re talking about clients with eating disorders.
-Not only are you working on improving eating habits, but you’re also managing the individual’s mental health and totally reforming their body image.
-And, your success as their RD could literally mean life over death for these special clients.
+When people think of RDs, they often think of someone who makes meal plans or helps you lose weight.
+However, as you know, RDs can do SO much more than that—especially when we’re talking about clients with eating disorders.
+Not only are you working on improving eating habits, but you’re also managing the individual’s mental health by transforming their body image and relationship with food.
+And, your support as their RD could literally mean life over death for these special clients.
 It’s a big deal!

 If you have a passion for helping people with eating disorders and have always dreamed of refocusing your RD career on that, DO IT!
+This field can be incredible rewarding and lead you towards your dream life!
 My post today is all about giving you the steps to niche down and become an eating disorder dietitian.

 How To Become An Eating Disorder Dietitian